Primary Navigation Mobile

 What are the running costs?

 The Focus Estate is available with a range of economical combustion engines, some of which are backed-up by mild hybrid assistance.
-Ford says its cheapest 125hp 1.0-litre three-cylinder petrol engine can manage upwards of 50mpg if driven carefully, while a 155hp mild-hybrid assisted version of the same engine achieves an official fuel economy figure of 54.3mpg.
+Ford says its cheapest 125hp 1.0-litre three-cylinder petrol engine can manage upwards of 50mpg if driven carefully, while the 155hp mild-hybrid assisted version of the same engine achieves an official fuel economy figure of 54.3mpg.

 Servicing and warranty